octopusthink/nautilus/src/components/ui/Icon/README.md

 ### Margin & alignment

-By default, an `Icon` has a small amount of margin to its right, to give it some breathing space when used with text.
+By default, an `Icon` has a small amount margin beside it to give it some breathing space when used with text.

 You can customise the margin value to ensure proper placement in your layout.
-To maintain visual consistency, Nautilus uses the spacing values provided by your theme by default.
+To maintain visual consistency, Nautilus uses the spacing values provided by your theme.

 Aligning an icon perfectly to text it's inline with can sometimes be tricky.
 By default, the container is set to vertical-align middle, but you can override this in your CSS if needed.